IlanCosman/zsh-dotfiles/README.md

    - All of the symbols should appear if you've installed the recommended fonts.
    - Select the following:
-     - Lean, Unicode, 256 colors, No (Show current time?), Two lines, Dotted, No frame, Darkest, Sparse, Few icons, Concise, No (Enable transient prompt?), Verbose
+     - Lean, Unicode, 256 colors, No (Show current time?), Two lines, Dotted, No frame, Dark, Sparse, Few icons, Concise, No (Enable transient prompt?), Verbose

 ## Oh My Zsh Plugins